 The "beam tilt" is understood as a constant angle tilt that is applied to all initial particles (muons) regardless on their distance from the centre of the beam.
 (Applicable also to TURTLE input).

-/gun/tiltsigma xangleSigma yangleSigma dummy unit
+/gun/tiltsigma xangleSigma yangleSigma zangleSigma unit

-Gaussian smearing of the tilt angle.
+Gaussian smearing of the tilt angle, if zangleSigma >= 0 generation of $\cos \Theta$ distribution, if zangleSigma < 0.
 (Presently ignored by the TURTLE input).

 /gun/pitch pitch unit